 Q:Do they have scent glands or a smell?
 A: They dont have a very foul odor, however even coatis that I have been neutered have a very faint skunk odor.

 Q: Do they require any vaccinations?
 A: Coatis generally need both dog and cat vaccines for distemper and many other diseases and a killed rabies vaccine.
+They do need monthly flea/tick treatments and regular dewormings.
 Q: What is their general personality?
 A: Extremely playful, spunky, loveable, cuddley, will go to strangers.
+Puppy like.

 Q: Can I take my coati outside?
 A: Yes, when trained to be outside from a young age the coati will run around normally staying within a few feet of you.
 They will climb up trees and come down when they are called.
 You really should train them to come when called when they are little- there is no guarantee they wont run up a tree and wont come down.
 They can also be harness trained.